 Refined carbohydrates such as sugar or white flour are often added to processed foods.
 Examples of foods with refined carbohydrates are white breads and pasta, cookies, cake, candy, and sugar-sweetened sodas and drinks.

 A low-carb diet is intended to cause the body to burn stored fat for energy, which leads to weight loss.

 Typical foods for a low-carb diet

-In general, a low-carb diet focuses on proteins, including meat, poultry, fish and eggs, and some nonstarchy vegetables.
-A low-carb diet generally excludes or limits most grains, legumes, fruits, breads, sweets, pastas and starchy vegetables, and sometimes nuts and seeds.
-Some low-carb diet plans allow small amounts of certain fruits, vegetables and whole grains.
+In general, a low-carb diet focuses on proteins and some nonstarchy vegetables.
+A low-carb diet generally limits grains, legumes, fruits, breads, sweets, pastas and starchy vegetables, and sometimes nuts and seeds.
+However, some low-carb diet plans allow small amounts of fruits, vegetables and whole grains.

 A daily limit of 0.7 to 2 ounces (20 to 57 grams) of carbohydrates is typical with a low-carb diet.
 These amounts of carbohydrates provide 80 to 240 calories.
 Some low-carb diets greatly restrict carbs during the initial phase of the diet and then gradually increase the number of allowed carbs.

 In contrast, the Dietary Guidelines for Americans recommends that carbohydrates make up 45% to 65% of your total daily calorie intake.
 So if you consume 2,000 calories a day, carbs would account for between 900 and 1,300 calories a day.